-- Midterm tests are held during class time so you are expected to be available.
-Details on the tests, including format and coverage will be posted on Quercus. - The final exam is cumulative and will be based on material covered over the entire course. - Attending workshops and tutorials, completing the material, doing the homeworks, problem sets and past tests, and attending office hours is the best ways to prepare for tests. - Regrades: Regrade requests are to be made via an MS form available on Quercus.
+- Midterm tests are held during scheduled class time, so you are expected to be available.
+Details on the tests, including format and coverage will be posted on Quercus. - The final exam is cumulative and will be based on material covered over the entire course.

+- Attending workshops and tutorials, completing the material, doing the homeworks, problem sets and past tests, and attending office hours is the best ways to prepare for tests. - Regrades: Regrade requests are to be made via an MS form available on Quercus.
 It will open one week after the assessment is handed back and closes a week after that.
-Requests will only be accepted during that period, not before or after and they will be batch processed after the deadline.
-We will re-read your entire assessment so your mark could go up, down or remain unchanged.
+We only accept requests during that period, not before or after and they will be batch processed after the deadline.
+We re-read your entire assessment so your mark could go up, down or remain unchanged.